microsoft/ivy/doc/examples/number_theory.md

 ```

 This is a useful special case of the Prime/Product lemma that we'll
-use twice in the proof.
+use twice in the proof:

 **Lemma (Prime/Square).**